Castle Howard: House

-A large part of the house was destroyed by a fire which broke out on 9 November 1940.
-The dome, the central hall, the dining room and the state rooms on the east side were entirely destroyed.
+A large part of the house was destroyed by a fire on 9 November 1940.
+The dome, the central hall, the dining room and the staterooms on the east side were entirely destroyed.
 Antonio Pellegrini's ceiling decoration, the Fall of Phaeton, was lost when the dome collapsed.
 In total, twenty pictures (including two Tintorettos) and several valuable mirrors were lost.
 The fire took the Malton and York Fire Brigades eight hours to bring under control.
 Some of the devastated rooms have been restored over the following decades.
-In 1960–61 the dome was rebuilt, and in the following couple of years Pellegrini's Fall of Phaeton was recreated on the underside of the dome.
+In 1960–61 the dome was rebuilt, and in the following couple of years Pellegrini's Fall of Phaeton was recreated on the underside of the dome by Canadian artist Scott Medd.
 The East Wing remains a shell, although it has been re-roofed.

 In 2009 an underwater ground-source heat recovery system was installed under the castle's lake that halved the heating bill.
 According to figures released by the Association of Leading Visitor Attractions, over 269,000 people visited Castle Howard in 2019.

-In 2023, Great British Bake Off star Freya Cox collaborated with head chef Nathan Richardson-Kelly to create three seasonal vegan cakes for the castle Coffee Shop and Courtyard Café.
-The first cake, launched in January, is a vegan Black Forest Gateau.
-Cakes for spring and autumn were also planned and will be announced later in the year.

 Gardens

 Castle Howard has extensive and diverse gardens.
 There is a large formal garden immediately behind (i.e., on the south side of) the house.
 The house is prominently situated on a ridge and this was exploited in the development of an English landscape park, which adjoins and opens out from the formal garden.
 The gardens are Grade I listed on the National Register of Historic Parks and Gardens.

-Two major garden buildings are set in this landscape: the Temple of the Four Winds at the end of the garden, and the Mausoleum in the park.
-There is also a lake on either side of the house.
-There is a woodland garden, Ray Wood (formerly Wray Wood), immediately east of the house, and a walled garden which contains decorative rose and flower gardens.
+Two major garden buildings are set in this landscape: the Temple of the Four Winds at the end of the garden, and The Mausoleum in the park.
+There is a lake on either side of the house.
+There is a woodland garden, Ray Wood, immediately east of the house, and the Walled Garden which contains decorative rose and flower gardens.
 The Ray Wood walls date from the 18th century and were restored in 2007.

-Further buildings outside the preserved gardens include Nicholas Hawksmoor's Pyramid, restored in 2015, an obelisk, and several follies and eyecatchers in the form of fortifications which have been restored in recent years.
+Further buildings outside the preserved gardens include The Pyramid, restored in 2015, The Obelisk, and several follies and eyecatchers in the form of fortifications which have been restored in recent years; these include Carrmire Gate and Pyramid Gate.
 In nearby Pretty Wood, there are two more monuments, The Four Faces and a smaller pyramid by Hawksmoor.

 Located on the estate, but operating separately from the house and gardens and run by an entirely independent charitable trust, is the 127 acre Yorkshire Arboretum.